Gabriella439/post-rfc/sotu.md

 * Type classes
 * Laziness

-The latter two features are what differentiate Haskell from other statically typed languages.
+The latter three features are what differentiate Haskell from other statically typed languages.

 If you've ever maintained code in other languages you know that usually your